amatsuda/heavens_door/README.md

 ### Start Recording
-Visit your development with your browser, then click the ⏺ button on the top right.
+Visit your development app with your browser, then click the ⏺ button on the top right.

 ### Generate Scenarios